kagansozen/The-Academy-Awards/README.md

-# The-Oscars-1927-2024-
+# The Academy Awards
-Deep-dive focused on the Academy Awards, and its nominees and winners, from 1927 to 2024.
+Exploratory Data Analysis focused on the Academy Awards and its nominees and winners from 1927 to 2024.